 You will see these examples as we go through explaining the topic of roof slopes as referenced in the code.

-Minimum Roof Pitch Requirements by Roofing Material
+Minimum Roof Pitch by Roofing Material

 Now lets get into the minimum roof slope requirements based on the different types of roof coverings.